-This remote and tranquil lodge at the heart of the Danube Delta, one of Europe’s largest and richest wetlands, allows you to see and photograph flora and fauna from its trails and purpose-built hides.
+This remote and tranquil lodge sits at the heart of the Danube Delta, one of Europe’s largest and richest wetlands, and allows you to see and photograph flora and fauna from its trails and purpose-built hides.

 This unique property was created with the express intent of establishing a centre for wildlife tourism, so is unusually well-thought out.
 The 1,000 hectare private reserve has a network of trails that allow you to explore a wide variety of habitats, and virtually silent electric buggies let you to come and go as you please with minimum disturbance.
 Some 20 or so permanent hides make it easy to photograph a variety of birdlife and wildlife, and temporary hides can be erected as and when needed.